Alixlg/berozkala-frontend-project/README.md

-# BerozkalaFrontend
+# Berozkala Frontend

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.7.

-This frontend project is a shopping site called Beroz Kala.
+This frontend project is a shopping site called Berozkala.

 ## Development server